 –Workshop participant, JFK University

-Creative workshop on masculinities, health and social justice (7-12 hrs).
+Creative workshops on masculinities, health & justice

 “This was the first time I have really shared my experience of my own masculinity in a public way.
 I was able to explore the pain I have around my masculinity, discover my own healing process, and then share this process with my community.
 Being able to share in such a brutally honest and vulnerable way was an effective approach to presenting my experience with the community.”

 “It was liberating to speak to a common experience that is an unspoken reality for most men.”